kohi9noor/Namaste-React/Chap 02 - Igniting our App/Theory/Session@2.md

 # _Chapter 02 - Igniting our App_

 ## Q: What is `NPM`?
 A: It is a tool used for package management and the default package manager for Node projects. `NPM is installed when NodeJS` is intalled on a machine.
 IT comes with a command-line interface (CLI) used to interact with the online database of NPM.
 This database is called the NPM Registry, and it hosts pubilc and private `package`.
-To add or update package, we u7se the NPM CLI to interact with this database.
+To add or update package, we use the NPM CLI to interact with this database.

 ### How to initlialize `npm`?
 ```